 The most reliable way to ensure you’re reaching customers at the optimal time is to A/B test each campaign.
 By tracking engagement rates, you’ll know when your messages finally hit the timing sweet spot.

-With these best practices, you’re ready to add web push notifications to your mobile messaging repertoire.
+With these push notification best practices, you’re ready to add web push notifications to your mobile messaging repertoire.
 Learn how web push works in Leanplum and see how easy it is to incorporate this channel into your lifecycle campaigns.

 Leanplum is the mobile marketing platform built for engagement.
 We help brands like Tinder, Grab, Tesco, and Zynga orchestrate multi-channel campaigns — from messaging to the in-app experience — all from a single, integrated platform.
 Schedule your personalized demo here.